Flexible Spending Accounts

 - Benefits-eligible Faculty and Staff:

-- Eligible Staff: Regularly scheduled to work at least 17.5 hours a week for a minimum 90-day period
+- Staff: Regularly scheduled to work at least 17.5 hours a week for a minimum 90-day period

-- Eligible Faculty: Half-time or more with an appointment of at least two semesters (as determined by the academic department)
+- Faculty: Half-time or more with an appointment of at least two semesters (as determined by the academic department)

 Health Care FSA

-The Health Care FSA lets you pay for eligible health care expenses for you and your eligible tax dependents using pre-tax dollars.
-Deductibles, co-insurance, and co-payments can all be reimbursed from your Health Care FSA.
+The Health Care FSA lets you pay for eligible health care expenses for you and your eligible tax dependents using pre-tax dollars, such as deductibles, coinsurance, and copayments.
 Your health plan premium is not an eligible expense.
-Please note that you may not contribute to both the Health Care FSA and the Health Savings Account (HSA) in any given year.

 Minimums and Carryover Provision